jtonglet/jtonglet.github.io/index.md

 ***

-**Master of Artificial Intelligence (incoming)** - KULeuven - 2022-2023 <br/>
+**Master of Artificial Intelligence (incoming)**
+* KULeuven
+* 2022-2023

 Specialization in Natural Language Processing.

-**Master of Business&Information Systems Engineering** - KULeuven - 2020-2022 <br/>
+**MSc. in Business&Information Systems Engineering** - KULeuven - 2020-2022 <br/>
 Specialization in Data Science. <br/>
-Master thesis : "Predicting the demographics of Twitter users with programmatic weak supervision", written in partnership with Statistics Flanders. <br/>
+Master thesis : "Predicting the demographics of Twitter users with programmatic weak supervision", written in partnership with [Statistics Flanders](https://www.vlaanderen.be/en/statistics-flanders). <br/>
 Partner Relations member of Emergent Leuven, the data science & AI student organization of KULeuven.

 **Master of Computer science and engineering (Erasmus exchange)** - Politecnico di Milano - 2021 <br/>
 Specialization in Artificial Intelligence.
 Average of 28.4/30.

 **Bachelor of Business Engineering** - UCLouvain - 2017-2020 <br/>
 Specialization in Computer science.
-Graduated Magna Cum Laude with an average of 85.6%.
+Graduated Magna Cum Laude with an average of 17.2/20

 ## Work Experience